"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Let’s add it all up for a typical scenario.
 Say you have a $200,000 portfolio, you trade moderately, and you’re in a mix of funds:

-Payment for order flow: Small per trade, maybe $20–$50 per year total for a moderate trader.
+Payment for order flow: Small per trade, maybe $20 to $50 per year total for a moderate trader.
 Individually trivial.

 Add it up and the total cost of being an average retail investor is somewhere between 1.5% and 3% per year.
-Most of it invisible, and most of it avoidable.
+Almost all of it invisible.
+And almost all of it avoidable, which is the frustrating part.

 How to Pay as Little as Possible

-The irony of the financial system is that the cheapest, simplest approach is also the one that produces the best long-term results.
-Here’s the playbook:
+The irony of all of this is that the cheapest, simplest approach is also the one that produces the best long-term results.
+That’s not a coincidence.
+It’s because most of the fee layers above are designed to profit from complexity and activity.
+Simplicity and patience are the antidotes.

 Use low-cost index funds.
 A total stock market index fund with a 0.03% expense ratio captures the entire market’s returns for practically nothing.
 You’re not paying a team of portfolio managers to underperform their benchmark.